Hai-Lina/construct-mining-pipeline/README.md

 # A Computational Method to Reveal Psychological Constructs from Text Data
-Accompanying Material to Herderich, Freudenthaler, &amp; Garcia (2023): A Computational Method to Reveal Psychological Constructs from Text Data <br>
+Accompanying Material to Herderich, Freudenthaler, &amp; Garcia (2023): A Computational Method to Reveal Psychological Constructs from Text Data

 To the preprint: - insert preprint link -

 ## Abstract